-Members contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Some political subdivisions elected to phase the required 5% member contribution, but all employees will be paying the full 5% by July 1, 2016.
-Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
-The employer makes a separate actuarially determined contribution to VRS for all covered employees.
+Members contribute 5% of their compensation each month to their contribution member account through a pre-tax salary reduction.
+Some political subdivisions elected to phase in the required 5% member contribution, but all employees will be paying the full 5% by July 1, 2016.
+Member contributions are taxdeferred until they are withdrawn as part of a retirement benefit or as a The employer makes a refund. separate actuarially determined contribution to VRS for all covered employees.
 VRS invests both member and employer contributions to provide funding for the future benefit payment.